-On February 14, 2013, the European Commission published a proposal for a Council Directive (the "Draft Directive") for a common financial transaction tax (the "FTT") in eleven Member States (Austria, Belgium, Estonia, France, Germany, Greece, Italy, Portugal, Spain, Slovakia and Slovenia, together the "Participating Member States").
+On February 14, 2013, the European Commission published a proposal for a Council Directive (the "Draft Directive") for a common financial transaction tax (the "FTT") in eleven Member States (Austria, Belgium, Estonia, France, Germany, Greece, Italy, Portugal, Spain, Slovakia and Slovenia).
+However, Estonia has since stated it will not participate.